AdobeDocs/audience-manager.en/help/using/features/data-explorer/data-explorer-supported-operators.md

 | **[!UICONTROL Startswith]** |The value in a key-value pair *starts with* characters specified by this operator.  |
 | **[!UICONTROL Endswith]** |The value in a key-value pair *ends with* the characters specified by this operator.  |

-## Supported Operators for Trait Backfilling and Estimation {#section_93A79D83DE3F44FDA37E9707625DBDAF}
+## Supported Operators for Trait Backfilling and Estimation {#supported-operators-backfilling}

 You can backfill traits that include expressions containing any of the operators supported by [!UICONTROL Signal Search].
 In addition to these operators, trait backfilling and estimation also support the [!UICONTROL AND], [!UICONTROL OR], and [!UICONTROL AND NOT] logical operators, used to combine key-value pairs within the backfilled trait expressions.